Are you looking for the cutest small towns in the South? This guide has some of the best small towns in the South, USA.

 While sometimes a trip to a big city like New York, Atlanta, or Los Angeles is great, other times you may just be looking for a quiet getaway from the hustle and bustle of life and the metropolitan scene.
 These small towns in the south are perfect for this type of travel fix!

-Despite their size and sometimes dark history, many small towns in the south are packed with things to do.
-You can visit historical cites, take tours, support local businesses, take a trip to the shore, or just enjoy the quaint southern town itself.
+Despite their size and sometimes dark history, many small towns in the South are packed with things to do.
+You can visit historical sites, take tours, support local businesses, take a trip to the shore, or just enjoy the quaint southern town itself.
 No matter where you choose to visit, these small towns in the south are great for your getaway.

 15 Cutest Small Towns in The South USA

 Helen Georgia is a mountain town in the northeast region of the state, right in the heart of the Blue Ridge Mountains!
 It is famous for its Bavarian-style buildings because stopping here is literally like stepping into a different setting.

 Locally, there are great vineyards around and many people love to travel here to visit the Unicoi State Park, as they can camp by the lakeside here.
 Lots of trails also run through the nearby Chattahoochee National Forest as well, and hikers love to go looking for Anna Ruby and Raven Cliff waterfalls.